underscoreio/shapeless-guide/src/pages/intro/generic.md

 val genericIceCream = Generic[IceCream].to(IceCream("Sundae", 1, false))
 ```

+Both values are now the same type.
+They are both heterogeneous lists (`HLists` for short)
+containing a `String`, an `Int`, and a `Boolean`.
+We will look at `HLists` and the important role they play soon.
-Now that both sets of data are the same type,
+For now the important point is that both values are the same type.
-we can serialize them with the same function:
+This means we can serialize them with the same function:

 ```tut:book
 def genericCsv(gen: String :: Int :: Boolean :: HNil): List[String] =